 This is a medium to large deciduous tree with reddish autumn colours.
-Flowers are cream to pale yellow and open in September to November.
+Flowers are cream to pale yellow, slightly scented and open in September to November.
 The fruit are small, 4-winged and a greenish brown colour, ripening to yellowish brown and drying to a honey-brown.
 They stay on the tree for a long time.
 The fruit is poisonous and results in hiccups.
 A popular shade tree, surprisingly drought and frost resistant and fast growing, reaching 4-6 m in three years.
 The gum has interesting antibiotic properties and is applied to sores.
 It is non-toxic, elastic, producing a non-cracking varnish.
 Ornaments, cattle troughs and grain mortars are made from the wood, which is yellow, tough and easily worked.
 It is also used as fire wood.
 A dark, rich brown dye is extracted from the roots which is used when tanning hides.
 The dried fruits also work well in flower arrangements and are eaten by pied barbets.
 It has non-aggressive roots and attracts birds.
 It is the larval host plant for several butterflies like Liordes Hairtail, Red -tab Policeman, Two-pip Policeman and the Orange-barred Playboy.
 I just love these charming butterfly names!
 It is an ideal tree for wetlands as well as game farms as it is browsed by Kudu, Bushbuck, Eland, Giraffe and Elephant.
 It is often used as a street tree, in large gardens and along rivers.
 There are many medicinal uses.
 Root bark and stem bark are used to treat a cough, infertility, leprosy and VD.
 The bark is taken during labour to ease childbirth, to treat infertility and as an aphrodisiac.
 The leaves are used for coughs and abdominal pains.The roots, which some regard as poisonous are used as a purgative, to treat venereal diseases and as a prophylactic for V.D.
 The roots are fed to dogs by the Zulu to fatten them up.